s0phito/Tutorial/README.md

 # Tutorial

-Github Commands:_
+Github Commands:<br>
-git - check if we have github_ git -version - check version of our github_ git config -global user.name "Your Username" local repository - located on your machine first commit our codes to our local repository
+git - check if we have github<br>
+git -version - check version of our github<br>
+git config -global user.name "Your Username" local repository - located on your machine first commit our codes to our local repository